danikaze/taihaijapan/README.md

 ## 0.4.0
-Added an unique id to the photos db, which is added also into the generated `gallery.json`
+Added an unique id to the photos db, which is added also into the generated `gallery.json` Choose a better bg size for the index page, based on the screen size

 ## 0.3.0
 webpack-dev-server now is visible in the local network.